 Till now, CRED’s main focus has been on expanding its user base rather than on making profits.
 Yet there are a number of possible sources of revenue for the platform which it can capitalize on in the coming future.

 "At this point of time, the company is going to be solely focused on growing both revenue as well as scale of the company and prioritise profit once we have managed to get a significant market share of these customers."

 As confirmed in a recent Business Standard article, the platform has finally been heading towards monetizing its platform after 21 months of its establishment.

-In the month of April, the platform had set up two lending products, namely “Rent Pay” as well as a credit line.
+In April 2020, the platform had set up two lending products, namely “Rent Pay” as well as a credit line.
 “Rent Pay” had been set up with the purpose of allowing users to pay regular and repeating household expenses and rent payments per month via credit cards.
 Meanwhile, the credit line has been set up to offer credit at one-third of the existing interest rates in the market in association with banks.
 A brand discovery platform named “Discover”, was also set up around the same time.

 The platform is hoping to gain revenue by charging a fee for leveraging Rentpay aside from the revenue share gained from its credit line offering.
 It also plans to charge a fee from brands for listing their products on the 'Discover' platform where the users can spend CRED coins to avail of discounts.

 The growth of CRED’s platform has also largely been propelled by its marketing campaign amidst the ongoing Indian Premier League (IPL) cricket tournament.